fusioncharts/dev_centre_docs/getting-started/php/install-using-php.md

 <script type="text/javascript" src="path/to/local/maps/fusioncharts.world.js"></script>
 ```

-In the above example, we’ve included the World Map, whose map definition (path) is contained in `maps/fusioncharts.world.js`.
+In the above example, we’ve included the World Map, whose map definition (path) is in `maps/fusioncharts.world.js`.

 **Load other map definition files**

-To use any other map (except world and USA) from the 1400+ maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files, then copy those map files to your current `/maps` folder.
-The map definition files are named in the format `fusioncharts.[MAP_ALIAS].js`, where MAP_ALIAS represents the country, state or region name.
+To use any other map (except world and USA) from the **1400+** maps, [download](https://www.fusioncharts.com/download/maps/definition/ '@@open-newtab') the map definition files and copy those map files to your current `maps` folder.
+The map definition files are named in `fusioncharts.[MAP_ALIAS].js` format, where MAP_ALIAS represents the country, state or region name.

 Insert the `<script>` tag where you want to include the source of the FusionCharts library link from the specific local folder in the project.
 The `<script>` tag is shown below: